-- We use Purevax Feline Rabies Vaccines designed specifically for cats and other core and noncore vaccinations to give them optimal protection.
+- We use Purevax Feline Rabies Vaccinations designed specifically for cats and other core and noncore vaccinations to give them optimal protection.

 Since cats show the subtlest signs when they’re sick or in pain, a separate cat hospital helps us focus on their specific facial and behavioral cues.
 Other things that set our cat hospital apart: